Thyrotropin alfa-rch, powder for injection

 Before you are given it

-Tell your treating physician if you have reacted to previous treatments with any of the following:
+Tell your treating physician if you have reacted to previous treatments with any of

 severe allergic reaction

 Tell your treating physician if you have allergies to:

 any other substances, such as foods, preservatives or dyes